nr23730/bigdata-wasm/README.md

 The demo contains a few examples but also offers the option to try your own code.

+Note: glue and exports will be automatically generated.

 ## Supported features

 - function definitions (0-n params, 0-1 returns)